Marathon Man: Bandon resident runs the original course in Athens

 Littles, who lives in Bandon, had been a runner for some time before he and his good friend Stan Goodell decided they would do one marathon.
 So in 1987, they ran the very challenging marathon at Crater Lake.

-Rather than mark that item off his bucket list and move on, Settles got marathon fever and instead took aim at running the 100th Boston Marathon.
+Rather than mark that item off his bucket list and move on, Littles got marathon fever and instead took aim at running the 100th Boston Marathon.

 “I ran five marathons to get the qualifying time,” he said.